Is your home loan death proof? Find out what will happen to your home loan if you die

 There are three main factors that determine what will happen if you have a mortgage when you die: your will, your mortgage agreement and your insurance policies.
 Let’s have a closer look.

 A will is the key to ensuring your wishes are carried out in the unfortunate event of your death.
-It clearly distributes your assets and gives instructions about your funeral and any legal outcomes and yet a recent newspoll indicated that over 45 per cent of Australians die without a legal will in place.
+It clearly distributes your assets and gives instructions about your funeral and any legal outcomes.
+Yet, a recent newspoll indicated that more than 45% of Australians die without a legal will in place.

 I don’t have a will